-- Why you want to be considered for the ExCEL Program? - Why you want to be a Catholic school teacher? - Describe your vision of "living in community" with your teaching peers? - Describe the impact of Catholic education, your commitment to social justice and care for our common home.
+- Why you want to be considered for the ExCEL Program? - Why you want to be a Catholic school teacher? - Describe your vision of "living in community" with your teaching peers? - Describe the impact of Catholic education and your commitment to anti-racism and social justice.